LucaScheller/VFX-Houdini/README.md

 This repository is still work in progress, please check back at a later time.

 ## Features
-* A generic Houdini asset gallery data source implementation.
+* A generic Houdini asset gallery data source implementation with LOPs 'Layout' node integration.